From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Read more: A Quick Guide to Benitses

-Moraitika, Mesonghi, and Agios Ioannis Peristeron
+Moraitika, Messonghi, and Agios Ioannis Peristeron

 Transfer time: 25 minutes from Corfu airport.